 Teaser Tuesdays is a weekly bookish meme, hosted by MizB of Should Be Reading.
 Anyone can play along!

 Today I am spotlighting The Girl Who Came Home by Hazel Gaynor

 Maggie Murphy stood alone and unnoticed on the doorstep of the thatched stone cottage that three generations of her family had called home.
-She twirled one of her rich auburn curls around her index finger, the way she always did she she was anxious, and watched as the day she had been dreading dawned in the sky above the distant mountains.
+She twirled one of her rich auburn curls around and around her index finger, the way she always did when she was anxious, and watched as the day she had been dreading dawned in the sky above the distant mountains.